BTechTeamRed/BlueDemise/README.md

 <li>You must use the .as file extension to extract the source for an advanced shader.</li>
 <li>The advanced shader uses a custom syntax that gets merged with the default shaders
 	in the background.
 The following is a template for the advanced shader syntax:</li>
+<li>On the odd chance your variable type is a unique keyword (like sampler2D), check
+	AdvancedShaderDistributor.h for VARIABLE_TYPES to ensure your keyword is supported.</li>
 </ol>

 <i>Example translated from TextureFill.vs and TextureFill.fs</i><br />
 <b>Rules:</b>
 <b>#1.
 Separate all comands by \n (enter).
 Do not continue code on the same line as tag commands ([]).</b>
 <b>#2.
 Illegal syntax warning: Do not use [] characters in comments</b>
+<b>#3.
+Vertex and fragment shader code must be separated using the [vertex] and [fragment] tags.</b>

 Template: